raibtoffoletto/chocolat-shop/README.md

 ...
 ```

-> \* To avoid code duplication we could extract this logic to an extension.
+> \* To avoid code duplication you could extract this logic to an extension ;)

 ### Dynamically querying a store

 Now we have the database in place, it's time to set up a way to define what store is being querying at runtime and inject the `InStoreContext` accordingly.
 For that, we will be passing the `Store.Code` via the HTTP headers.

 To not pollute the `Program.cs`, and have better control of injection order, we are going to create an extension (`Infrastructure/StoreExtensions.cs`) to handle the registering of both database contexts.
 First, we will need to inject `IHttpContextAccessor`, so the `HttpContext` can be available to us.
-Then, we add the `HQContext` as before, and then we will add the `InStoreContext` as a scoped service.
+Then, we add the `HQContext` as before, and only then we will add the `InStoreContext` as a scoped service.
 Inside the service registration, we check if the program is in designTime, if yes we return a default `InStoreContext`, so the schema does not impact the migrations.
 Otherwise, we access the HTTP request to get the store code and query the store schema from it, in case of not found we fallback to the default schema name.

 ```cs
 using ChocolateStores.Context;